What You Need to Know About Chemical Technician

 - Colorist

-In the United States, there were 67,300 jobs for Chemical Technician in 2016.
+There were about 67,300 jobs for Chemical Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 2,700 new jobs for Chemical Technician by 2026.
-The BLS estimates 6,600 yearly job openings in this field.
+There will be an estimated 6,600 positions for Chemical Technician per year.

 The states with the most job growth for Chemical Technician are Utah, Colorado, and Florida.
 Watch out if you plan on working in Vermont, North Dakota, or Maine.
 These states have the worst job growth for this type of profession.